Prospective Student Information Sessions

 Q: Where are you located?

-A: The School of Architecture + Design’s main office is located at 201 Cowgill Hall on the Virginia Tech campus in Blacksburg, Virginia.
+A: The School of Architecture and School of Design’s main office is located at 201 Cowgill Hall on the Virginia Tech campus in Blacksburg, Virginia.
 Cowgill Hall is located on the plaza behind Burruss Hall.
 Our office hours are from 8 a.m. to 5 p.m., Monday through Friday.

 high school student opportunities